Remortgaging in 2024 – is now the right time to fix & for how long?

 Remortgaging an existing tracker mortgage

-As a tracker mortgage typically goes up and down in line with the BOE base rate, borrowers with this type of deal benefitted from the interest-rate cuts in 2020 but were hurt by the rises between 2021 and 2023.
+As a tracker mortgage typically goes up and down in line with the BoE base rate, borrowers with this type of deal benefitted from the interest-rate cuts in 2020 but were hurt by the rises between 2021 and 2023.
 However, the decision now on whether to remortgage will largely be determined by what you think is going to happen to interest rates in the future.
-If you believe rates are going to stay at their current levels for an extended period or fall, it makes sense to stay with your current deal or remortgage onto a new tracker mortgage if your existing deal is due to revert to your lender's higher standard variable rate.
-If, however, you anticipate rates could go back up, then it could pay to fix now while you can still get a competitive fixed-rate deal.
+If you believe rates are going to fall, it makes sense to consider remortgaging onto a new tracker mortgage if your existing deal is due to revert to your lender's higher standard variable rate.
+If, however, you anticipate (or are worried that) rates could go back up, then it could pay to fix now while you can still get a competitive fixed-rate deal.
 Our article "What is a tracker mortgage and is it right for you?" has more details on tracker mortgages.
 One other thing to bear in mind is that at the moment, tracker mortgage rates start significantly higher than the equivalent rates on fixed-rate mortgages.

 Will interest rates go up again or start to fall?

 The Bank of England raised its base rate 14 times between December 2021 and August 2023, to a high of 5.25%.
-In August 2024, it decided to cut rates by a quarter of a percentage point, meaning the Bank of England base rate now sits at 5.00%.
+In August 2024 and November 2024 it decided to cut interest rates, meaning the Bank of England base rate now sits at 4.75%.

-Investment markets are predicting the Bank of England could cut rates to below 5% in November 2024, as shown by the green line in the chart below.
-Don't forget that average mortgage rates will inevitably be higher than that.
+However, the market is now predicting that interest rates will remain higher and for longer than previously predicted.
+Investment markets are predicting the Bank of England won't next cut rates again until March 2025 and then by just 0.25%, as shown by the green line in the chart below.
 The other coloured lines show the market predictions made in recent months.
-For example, the blue line was the prediction made on the 15th December 2023.
-Notice how the market has raised where it now thinks the base rate will be in the future (the green line) compared to the prediction made in September 2024 (the red line).
+For example, the blue line was the prediction made on the 9th August 2024.
+Notice how the market has raised where it now thinks the base rate will be in the future (the green line) compared to the prediction made in October 2024 (the red line) just before the Autumn Budget.

 Historically the norm for the base rate has been around the 5% mark.
 For the latest view on when interest rates might rise or fall, read the latest interest rate predictions.
 The article is continually updated and reveals when the market predicts interest rates will rise, how high they will go and when they will come back down.